cqd0820/Jenkins-Pipeline-CI-CD-with-Helm-on-Kubernetes/README.md

 The following implementation is how to use jenkins CI/CD pipeline in the Kubernetes orchestration with helm.

-We can apply the code in Jenkins pipeline job to rollout a Hello-world nginx web instance.
+We can apply the code to Jenkins pipeline job to rollout a Hello-world nginx web instance in k8s cluster

-Please proactive the prerequisite before rollout the pipeline.
+Remember to proactive the prerequisite before rollout the pipeline.